smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 collaborated.
 Changes to these projects would occasionally cause cascading updates and were generally very impactful to anything that depended on them.
 This immediately felt like a code smell caused by how we structured our dependencies and poor coupling between them.
-We then interated on the design to break up some of these dependencies by flattenning these relatinoships and making some dependencies more abstract.
+We then iterated on the design to break up some of these dependencies by flattening these relationships and making some dependencies more abstract.
 This has simplified the testing for areas that consume these components and made them more flexible and modular.